The Murderbot Diaries: Fugitive Telemetry (2021)

 Based on its help in the investigation, Senior Indah allows Murderbot to access the Station Security System.
-It determines that the refugees entered a storage module that only had enough oxygen for 24 hours.
+It determines the refugees entered a storage module with only enough oxygen for 24 hours.
 It also tries to find a leak in the security system, as surveillance footage has clearly been altered by someone internal, to no avail.
 Before it can investigate further, the module is located attached to another ship trapped in the lockdown.
 Murderbot takes an inflatable space "rescue dinghy" from the oldest part of the space station to retrieve the refugees.
 They are wary, but send a small group of children and parents back to the station.
-It becomes apparent that the bounty hunters who collected them are going to jettison the module into space and kill the remaining refugees, so Murderbot forces its way into their ship, disarms the bounty hunters, and allows station security to collect the remaining refugees safely.
-It is concerned that the bounty hunters have another SecUnit, which turns out to be a human in configured SecUnit armor.
+It becomes apparent the bounty hunters who collected them are going to jettison the module into space and kill the remaining refugees, so Murderbot forces its way into their ship, disarms the bounty hunters, and allows station security to collect the remaining refugees safely.
+It is concerned the bounty hunters have another SecUnit, which turns out to be a human in configured SecUnit armor.

 Once it returns to Preservation, and is almost crushed by a Port Authority crane, Murderbot figures out who has been seamlessly hacking the Security System.
 Murderbot returns to the Port Authority offices, evacuates the humans, and goes after the murderer: Balin the Port Authority Bot, whose exterior conceals a CombatBot controlled by the owners of BreharWallHan.
 This CombatBot fights with Murderbot until they fall into the central transit ring of the station, where Murderbot finds a small army of non-conflict bots from Preservation Station there as backup (including the bot from the hostel and a Port Authority bot which helped search for refugees).
-Knowing that it cannot defeat a SecUnit and a horde of non-lethal-but-unified bots, the CombatBot-that-was-Balin powers down.
+Knowing it cannot defeat a SecUnit and a horde of non-lethal-but-unified bots, the CombatBot-that-was-Balin powers down.
 The mystery solved, Senior Indah offers to pay Murderbot for its services, and offers it future consulting work.
-It agrees, finding that it doesn't dread the task, but only "if it's really weird."
+It agrees, finding it doesn't dread the task, but only "if it's really weird."

 System Collapse (2023)

 Following the events of Network Effect, a Barish-Estranza explorer, accompanied by their own SecUnits, arrives and engages in skirmishes with Murderbot, ART's crew, and the humans from Preservation.
 They independently discover a separatist group of colonists.
 This prompts them to take action to protect corporate interests and colonist freedoms, respectively.

 Murderbot establishes a connection with the newly discovered colony's legacy computer system.
 The Murderbot crew maneuvers for diplomatic advantage with the colonists, and they organize a media event to influence public opinion.
 We later learn the Barish-Estranza group is led by Supervisor Leonide, whom we last encountered in Network Effect.
-Tactical conflicts unfold, and it becomes apparent that Leonide faces internal dissent within the Barish-Estranza group, leading to an assassination attempt.
+Tactical conflicts unfold, and it becomes apparent Leonide faces internal dissent within the Barish-Estranza group, leading to an assassination attempt.
 From that point on she assists the Murderbot crew.